jackyzha0/jackyzha0.github.io/content/thoughts/infrastructure.md

 https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/
 "So the internet was a recipe for mortar, with an invitation for anyone, and everyone, to bring their own bricks."

+This absence of central control, or even easy central monitoring, has long been celebrated as an instrument of grassroots democracy and freedom. -> did this arise out of the [counterculture](thoughts/books/fctc.md)?